Soil conditioner: Polyacrylamides

 The cross-linked forms of polyacrylamide, which strongly retain water, are often used for horticultural and agricultural under trade names such as Broadleaf P4 and Swell-Gel.
 In addition to use on farm lands, these polymers are used at construction sites for erosion control, in order to protect the water quality of nearby rivers and streams.
-As an nonionic monomer it can be co-polymerize with anionic for example Acrylic acid and cationic monomer such as diallyldimethyl ammonium chloride (DADMAC) and resulted co-polymer that can have different compatibility in different applications.
+As an nonionic monomer it can be co-polymerize with anionic for example Acrylic acid and cationic monomer such as DADMAC and resulted copolymer that can have different compatibility in different applications.

 Polyacrylamide is also used in some potting soil.
 Another use of polyacrylamide is as a chemical intermediate in the production of N-methylol acrylamide and N-butoxyacrylamide.

 Purpose

 Soil structure

 The most common use of soil conditioners is to improve soil structure.
 Soils tend to become compacted over time.
 Soil compaction impedes root growth, decreasing the ability of plants to take up nutrients and water.
 Soil conditioners can add more loft and texture to keep the soil loose.